lmc-eu/spirit-design-system/packages/web/src/scss/components/Modal/README.md

 </div>
 ```

+### Hidden Title

-👉 Even in cases you don't need the title to be visible you should provide an
-accessible name for the dialog, e.g. using the `aria-label` attribute:
+Even in cases you don't need the title to be visible you should provide an accessible name for the dialog, e.g. using
+the `aria-label` attribute on the `<dialog>` element:

 ```html
 <dialog id="example_1" class="Modal" aria-label="Accessible Modal Title">